cdapio/cdap/cdap-docs/introduction/source/index.rst

 Transforming Your Data
 ======================
-- CDAP :ref:`Included Applications <included-apps-index>` are applications that are reusable through the configuration of artifacts and can be used to create an application without writing any code at all
+- CDAP :ref:`Included Applications <cdap-apps-index>` are applications that are reusable through the configuration of artifacts and can be used to create an application without writing any code at all
 - Built-in ETL (Extract, Transform, Load) and Data Quality applications